opentelekomcloud/terraform-otc/README.md

 ### Loadbalancing

 There is currently a problem with Terraform and the creation of a health monitor, resulting in a crash of Terraform.
-For the progress on this bug, the [this Github issue]()
+For the progress on this bug, the [this Github issue](https://github.com/terraform-providers/terraform-provider-openstack/issues/98)
 It is also not possible to set a custom connection limit for the LBaasV2 listener.
 This parameter has to be either omitted or set to -1 to work with OTC.

 ### Floating IP Association

 Floating IP associaten works, but Terraform is unable to determine if the floating IP is still attached in any subsequent runs.
 This is due to how the external network is setup in OTC.
 There is a [corresponding github issue](https://github.com/terraform-providers/terraform-provider-openstack/issues/88) where this is currently being discussed.
-As a workaround, it is possible to create a port via the `openstack_networking_port` resource, and attach the instance and the floating IP to that port.
+As a workaround, it is possible to create a port via the `openstack_networking_port_v2` resource, and attach the instance and the floating IP to that port.
 This will work without issues.

 ### Network Datasource